jekyll/jekyll/docs/_docs/step-by-step/01-setup.md

 * `jekyll serve` - Does the same thing except it rebuilds any time you make a change and runs a local web server at `http://localhost:4000`.

-Typically, when you're developing a site you'll use `jekyll serve` as it automatically updates with any changes you make.
+When you're developing a site you'll use `jekyll serve` as it updates with any changes you make.

 Run `jekyll serve` and go to [http://localhost:4000](http://localhost:4000){:target="_blank"} in your